web-auth/doc/webauthn-in-a-nutshell/authenticators.md

 <figure><img src="../.gitbook/assets/FIDO_Passkey_mark_A_black-e1702581853266.png" alt="" width="188"><figcaption><p>Passkey Logo</p></figcaption></figure>

-Passkey are virtual authenticators that have extended capabilities and in particular:
+Passkeys are virtual authenticators that have extended capabilities and in particular:

 * Synchronized and stored in an integrated password manager (e.g., iCloud Keychain, Google Password Manager).
 * Simple and integrated use, no need for an external device.